filswan/flink/data/README.md

 ## Features

-Filink data provides the following functions:
+Flink data provides the following functions:

 * Get deal metadata from calibration
 * Convert units for some fields